 So, what are the options?

 There are basically two types of POS systems to choose from.
-The more traditional on-premises system or the more modern cloud-based alternatives (POS apps).
+The more traditional on-premise system or the more modern cloud-based alternatives (POS apps).

 The most obvious distinction between traditional and cloud-based POS systems is the location of the guts of the system; the place where data is stored and transactions are processed.